-This recipe is great for getting nutrition into fussy eaters because you can ‘hide’ vegetables in the pumpkin sauce blend, if you want to.
+This recipe is definitely one of easiest uses for pumpkin.
+It’s great for getting nutrition into fussy eaters because you can ‘hide’ vegetables in the pumpkin sauce blend, if you want to.
 This is also a dish that is great for busy evenings.
 Simply throw it all in the one dish and leave it to bake.

 4. Roasted Pumpkin Spice and Garlic Hummus

 All that leftover pumpkin flesh doesn’t only have to be used in hot meals.
 We were over the moon to discover this delicious hummus recipe by vegan food blogger Jagruti at Jagruti’s Cooking Odyssey.
 Hummus is one of our go-to lunch options, with toasted pittas, carrots and pepper sticks.
 At colder times of year, hummus can still hit the spot, especially with the addition of roasted pumpkin and garlic.

 This vegan recipe is a great variation from more common hummus flavours found in the shops.
 The smell of the pumpkin and garlic roasting is divine and had us very excited to try this hummus.
 We recommend you add a little paprika if you like a slightly warmer spice to your hummus.
 Find all the ingredients you will need for this recipe here.